openstack/kolla/doc/dev-quickstart.rst

 Kolla, but if running from master, it is recommended to build images locally.
 All Docker images can be built as follows.

-Before running the below intructions, ensure the docker daemon is running or the build process would fail:
+Before running the below instructions, ensure the docker daemon is running or the build process would fail:

 ::